kinluek/serverless-controlled-batch-processing/README.md

 Here's what we'll need:
  - S3 bucket to hold the source code that Lambda functions will be created from.
  - SNS topic that the S3 bucket will publish events to on S3 object updates.
- - Source code for your task processor Lambda function in the S3 bucket - we will create an instance of the Lambda for each task group
+ - Source code for your Lambda function consumer in the S3 bucket - we will create an instance of the Lambda for each task group
- - Source code for a Lambda function which gets subscribed to an SNS topic that delivers object update events from the S3 bucket when the task processor source code is updated.
+ - Source code for a Lambda function which gets subscribed to the SNS topic that delivers object update events from the S3 bucket when the consumer code is updated.
-   We will create an instance of this function along with every task processor function, so that we can update lambda source codes easily, as by default, your Lambda function does not automatically update when you update the source code for it in S3.
+   We will create an instance of this function along with every consumer function, so that we can update lambda source codes easily, as by default, your Lambda function does not automatically update when you update the source code for it in S3.
  - A DynamoDB table to hold process configurations for each task group, with streams enabled.
  - A stream listener Lambda function, which listens to the DyamoDB streams, and creates new instances of the task processor function along with SQS queues for it to pull from when new configurations are added.